DouweM/pixbyt/README.md

 ### Keep apps up to date

+If you're working with Pixbyt in GitHub Codespaces or locally, you can quickly iterate on apps and test your changes (this is not possible when you're debugging inside a Docker container).
 Changes to an app's source files are automatically picked up, but changes to APT and Python package dependencies aren't.

 If an app defines Python packages in its `requirements.txt` file, you'll need to manually do a clean install of the app's Meltano plugin every time it changes: